isabella232/Curriculum-Developer-Takehome-Test/README.md

 **Your Section:** We need some help building out the section that discusses configuring and using the Ansible callback.
 Create an introduction video about the Ansible callback feature and 15 minutes worth of hands on exercises that demonstrate using it.
 Start and end wherever you like, but include some notes about what will have happened before and after your section.

+**Demo Environment:**

+1. Create an account on Katacoda and link it to your GitHub account
+2. Clone the repo you created for Katacoda and copy the Interview3 folder in this repo to the one you cloned.
+3. This is a two node environment made of ubuntu servers.
+Ansible is installed on the first node.
+4. See below for more on how to use the files in the Katacoda environment.

+# Using Katacoda

+Once you have setup your account, linked it to GitHub, and copied the files to your repo, you are ready to build out the content for the training exercise.

+* **index.json** - File that describes the Katacoda scenario.
+See [https://www.katacoda.com/docs/scenarios/index-json](the index.json docs) for more
+* **background.sh** - This shell script is run when you launch the scenario.
+You will not see the output from this script.
+* **foreground.sh** - This shell script is also run when you launch the scenario, but you WILL see the output from this script.
+* **intro.md** - Markdown document that is displayed when you first launch the scenario
+* **step[1-9].md** - all the pages that describe what you should do. take a look at [https://www.katacoda.com/docs/scenarios/markdown-syntax](the markdown docs) for ideas on other things you can do.